Bel Tempo: 1986–1992

 Bel Tempo was formed in 1986 in Belgrade by siblings Vladimir "Vlada" Petričević (guitar, keyboards, vocals) and Suzana Petričević (vocals), children of trumpeter Momir Petričević, who played trumpet in the Belgrade National Theatre orchestra.
-At the time of the band formation Vladimir was 20 and Suzana was 27.
-They chose the name after Bora Ćosić's play Bel Tempo.
-Suzana previously graduated at the Belgrade Faculty of Dramatic Arts and became an actress of the National Theatre in Belgrade, but had also acted in Zvezdara Theatre and Atelje 212.
-She had her singing debut on Momčilo Bajagić's 1984 album Pozitivna geografija, in the song "Papaline" ("Bristlings").
+The siblings chose the name for the duo after Bora Ćosić's play Bel Tempo.
+At the time of the band formation, Vladimir was 20 and Suzana was 27.
+Vladimir was studying philosophy, and Suzana had already graduated at the Belgrade Faculty of Dramatic Arts and had become an actress of the National Theatre in Belgrade, having also acted in Zvezdara Theatre and Atelje 212.
+She had her singing debut on Momčilo Bajagić's 1984 album Pozitivna geografija, with her guest appearance in the song "Papaline" ("Bristlings").

 Initially the band rehearsed in the Boško Buha Theatre hall.
 They released their eponymous debut album in 1987 through PGP-RTB.
 Initially, PGP-RTB editors hesitated in publishing the album, perceiving its sound as non-commercial.
 The album featured pop rock sound combined with jazz, with some songs featuring brass section.
 All the songs were written by Vladimir, with the exception of the lyrics for the song "Povedi me" ("Take Me"), provided by Suzana.
 The album also featured the song "Zašto ne smem da te ljubim" ("Why I Can Not Kiss You"), a cover of a Hungarian romance.
 Bel Tempo was produced by Vladimir Racković (former leader of the acoustic rock band Odiseja), and featured Nenad Stefanović "Japanac" on bass guitar, Alekandar Ralev on keyboards, and Papa Nik on percussion.
 The album was better received by Zagreb audience than in Bel Tempo's home city of Belgrade, so the band often performed in Zagreb club Kulušić.

 Due to Suzana Petričević's theatre obligations, the duo's second album appeared five years later, in 1992.
-The album was entitled Modesty and its concept was inspired by the comic character Modesty Blaise.
+The album was entitled Modesty, with its concept inspired by the comic character Modesty Blaise.
 The authors of the songs were both Vladimir and Suzana.
 The album featured Saša Lokner on keyboards, Aleksandar Jelić on bass guitar, Nenad Petrović on saxophone, and other musicians.
 After the album was released, Bel Tempo ended their activity, largely due to Suzana's pregnancy and the ongoing Yugoslav Civil War.